Do you feel overwhelmed by all the work you need to get done?

 First of all, stop and take a breath.
 As Will Rogers said, “When you find yourself in a hole, stop digging.”

-If you want to get things done (and especially if you want to get things done with less stress), you have to work smarter, not harder.
+If you want to start getting things done (and especially if you want to start getting things done with less stress), you have to work smarter, not harder.
 You have to take control and be proactive.

 One of the ways to do it is using the GTD system.

 In this article, we’ll learn how to get things done according to the GTD methodology: efficiently, stress-free, and in an organized way.